 But if you’re planning on holding your investment property over the long term, your investment journey is really only just beginning.
 So, you need to make sure it’s managed well and by someone who understands that it’s not just about managing the property – it’s about managing your asset.

 Your property manager or property management company is an essential element to your success as an investor – and should therefore never be an after-thought in your investment strategy.
+However, finding one of the best property managers is easier said than done.

 What could possibly go wrong